gfrison/gfrison.github.io/_posts/2022-04-27-how-programming-system-logic-programming.md

 Correctness and predictable results are facilitated by a compiled and strong typed system.
 Though it is not widely adopted in LP, nothing prevents the programming system to be backed by type-safe languages.
 Types are not only primitive strings, numbers or booleans but complex data types such as immutable [named tuples](https://docs.scala-lang.org/tour/case-classes.html) commonly present in all programming languages.

 The declarative nature of LP, combined with multi-directionality, relational algebra, homoiconicity and programming capabilities for a smooth programming experience, actually hide the complexity that resembles more a software system on its own rather than a mere programming language.
+These LP foundations underpin the approach taken in [bridging natural language with data programming for combinatorial problems](/patents/bridging-natural-language-with-data-programming-combinatorial), where grounding and solution generation follow an ASP-inspired taxonomy.